uilmi/mini-challenge-orm-2/README.md

-# Mini Challenge 6 Part 2 - Mengirim form untuk melakukan update & delete data
+# Mini Challenge 6 Part 2 - Form update delete data (plus create and read)

 This app is connected to postgres DB on dev mode: